Shivansh-Mishra08/RecommendingMovies/README.md

 * **ScrapeTheSynopsis.ipynb** - This notebook was used to scrape the synopsis as well as the duration of the movie from the IMDb website.
 This notebook was also used to store these values in MONGODB-DATABASE.

-* **scrapingTheUrl.ipynb** - This notebook contains the code to extract the url of the thumbnail images, The code is threaded so that the results come out faster
+* **scrapingTheUrl.ipynb** - This notebook contains the code to extract the url of the thumbnail images, The code is threaded so that the results come out faster.

-* **DownloadingImages.ipynb** - This notebook contains the code to download all the thumbnail images from the IMDb website from the links provided by the scrapingTheUrl.ipynb file
+* **DownloadingImages.ipynb** - This notebook contains the code to download all the thumbnail images from the IMDb website from the links provided by the scrapingTheUrl.ipynb file.

 ### Web Application

 * **dump floder** - Consists of mongodb database dump, with 5 collections in total.
 Namely - liked, movies, permanentRatings, synopsis, users.

-* **Static folder** - Consists of the images folder
+* **Static folder** - Consists of the images folder.

 * **Templates folder** -
 1. BulmaTesting - This is the the html file which shows the movies which users have to Rate.